 Don’t think it, don’t say it

-Cinema in January is never a golden period of film making, there’s the big December releases winding down and a couple of films that are pushed out for those of us that want to go to the cinema and see something new, 9 time out of 10 these films are pretty dire but once in a while there is a diamond in the rough, I’m still not sure which group the The Bye Bye Man sits in.
+Cinema in January is never a golden period of filmmaking, there are the big December releases winding down and a couple of films that are pushed out for those of us that want to go to the cinema and see something new, 9 times out of 10 these films are pretty dire but once in a while there is a diamond in the rough, I’m still not sure which group The Bye Bye Man sits in.

-The Bye Bye Man isn’t a bad film per-se, it’s just not as good as it could have been, using tried and tested horror tropes to often and not bothering to try to many new things, sadly the only feeling I had when leaving the film was disappointment at the laziness of the filmmakers.
+The Bye Bye Man isn’t a bad film per se, it’s just not as good as it could have been, using tried and tested horror tropes too often and not bothering to try too many new things, sadly the only feeling I had when leaving the film was disappointment at the laziness of the filmmakers.